 Recently, the biopesticide, which had been picked up by a South African firm for commercialization, averted the devastation of farmlands from an invasion of red locusts in Tanzania.

 The rapid intervention by the Food and Agriculture Organization (FAO) using the biopesticide drastically reduced locust infestations in Tanzania and prevented a full-blown invasion that could have affected the food crops of around 15 million people in the region.

-If not restrained, large swarms of red locusts will fly over vast areas of farmland, traveling daily more than 20 or 30 km and feeding on cereals, sugarcane, citrus and other fruit trees, cotton, legumes, and vegetables cultivated by poor farmers.
+If not restrained, large swarms of red locusts will fly over vast areas of farmland, traveling daily more than 20 or 30 kilometers and feeding on cereals, sugarcane, citrus and other fruit trees, cotton, legumes, and vegetables cultivated by poor farmers.
 A red locust adult consumes roughly its own weight in fresh food, about 2 g, in 24 hours.
-A very small part of an average swarm (about 1 t of locusts) eats the same amount of food in one day as around 2,500 people.
+A very small part of an average swarm (about one ton of locusts) eats the same amount of food in one day as around 2,500 people.

 The biopesticide was developed by an IITA technical team under the LUBILOSA project (LUtte BIologique contre les LOcustes et les SAuteriaux – Biological Control of Locusts and Grasshoppers).
 It has proved effective in controlling locusts in the Sahelian region, including the Republic of Niger and Mauritania.

 This environment-friendly alternative to synthetic chemical pesticides uses a natural fungus, Metarhizium anisopliae var. acridum, whose spores are suspended in an oil solution.

 Godonou said that initial field trials of the product were conducted in the Republic of Benin under the close watch of IITA scientists, based in Cotonou.
 The subsequent large-scale field trials were held in Niger and Mauritania.

 “Mass production of the fungus for small- to large-scale field trials also started at IITA-Bénin,” he added.